mikeyhodl/implementation-guides/api-guide/workflow_descriptions.md

 ### Prerequisites
 * Identity Verification must be enabled for your account.
 (Contact your Jumio account manager for activation.)
-* Allowed channels: SDK, WEB
+* Allowed channels: SDK, WEB, API

 ### Capabilities
 In order of dependency: